Connecting Permutation Equivariant Neural Networks and Partition Diagrams: Characterisation of Permutation Equivariant Linear Layer Functions

-Consider the set $\{1, \dots, 2k\}$ of $2k$ elements, which we denote in the following by $[2k]$.
-We can create a set partition of $[2k]$ by partitioning it into a number of subsets.
-We call the subsets of a set partition \textit{blocks}.
-Let $\Pi_{2k}$ be the set of all set partitions of $[2k]$.
-It will also be useful to define the set $\Pi_{2k, n}$, which is the subset of $\Pi_{2k}$ consisting of all set partitions of $[2k]$ consisting of at most $n$ blocks.
+Instead of considering the set $[2k]$, we now look at the set $[l+k]$.
+As before, we can create a set partition of $[l+k]$ by partitioning it into a number of disjoint subsets, which we also call blocks.
+Let $\Pi_{l+k}$ be the set of all set partitions of $[l+k]$.
+It will also be useful to define the set $\Pi_{l+k, n}$, which is the subset of $\Pi_{l+k}$ consisting of all set partitions of $[l+k]$ having at most $n$ blocks.

-As the number of set partitions in $\Pi_{2k}$ having exactly $t$ blocks is the Stirling number $ \begin{Bsmallmatrix} 2k\\ t \end{Bsmallmatrix} $ of the second kind, we see that the number of elements in $\Pi_{2k}$ is equal to $\Bell(2k)$, the $2k^{\text{th}}$ Bell number, and that the number of elements in $\Pi_{2k,n}$ is therefore equal to
+As the number of set partitions in $\Pi_{l+k}$ having exactly $t$ blocks is the Stirling number $ \begin{Bsmallmatrix} l+k\\ t \end{Bsmallmatrix} $ of the second kind, we see that the number of elements in $\Pi_{l+k}$ is equal to $\Bell(l+k)$, the $(l+k)^{\text{th}}$ Bell number, and that the number of elements in $\Pi_{l+k,n}$ is therefore equal to

-the $n$-restricted $2k^{\text{th}}$ Bell number.
+the $n$-restricted $(l+k)^{\text{th}}$ Bell number.